Plevna, Kansas

 Plevna is a city in Reno County, Kansas, United States.
 As of the 2020 census, the population of the city was 85.

 History

 The first post office in Plevna was established in October 1877.

 It is named after the historical city of Pleven in Bulgaria, which months before was a siege battle won by Russian/Bulgarian forces, gaining Bulgaria its independence.

+2025 tornado

+On the night of May 18, 2025, an EF3 tornado hit the city.
+It flipped mobile homes and damaged some houses, buildings and vehicles that were in the city.
+Many residents took shelter in a church basement as the tornado hit.